1. Home

 For example, collision of billiard ballsFor example, electron diffraction, Compton scattering

-Q.4.16 Prove that U_{(r)}\approx\ e^{ikr}
+Q.4.16 Prove that $U_{(r)}\approx\ e^{ikr}$

 Answer: By Schrödinger wave equation:

-At large , potential becomes weak also centrifugal term (\frac{\hbar^2}{2m}\frac{l\left(l+1\right)}{r^2}) becomes negligible
+At large , potential becomes weak also centrifugal term $(\frac{\hbar^2}{2m}\frac{l\left(l+1\right)}{r^2})$ becomes negligible

 The solution of this 2nd order homogenous differential equation

-\[U_{(r)}=Ce^{ikr} + De^{-ikr}\big m\]
+$$U_{(r)}=Ce^{ikr} + De^{-ikr}\big m$$

-as D\rightarrow 0 for incoming wave
+as $D\rightarrow 0$ for incoming wave

 Since is calculated by normalization, it is also negligible